localstack/localstack-extensions/README.md

 Usage: localstack extensions [OPTIONS] COMMAND [ARGS]...

-  (Beta) Manage LocalStack extensions.
+  (Preview) Manage LocalStack extensions.

   LocalStack Extensions allow developers to extend and customize LocalStack.
-  The feature and the API are currently experimental and may be subject to change.
+  The feature and the API are currently in a preview stage and may be subject to change.

   Visit https://docs.localstack.cloud/references/localstack-extensions/
   for more information on LocalStack Extensions.